Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 ## Automatic migration

-Teku nodes running in [archive mode] must resync from genesis to migrate from RocksDB to LevelDB2.
+Teku nodes running in [archive mode] must resynchronize from genesis to migrate from RocksDB to LevelDB2.
 Use the [`migrate-database`](../Reference/CLI/Subcommands/Migrate-Database.md) subcommand to migrate the database.
 Once migration completes there will be two databases in Teku's data folder.
 Manually verify that Teku starts and has the expected data before you remove the RocksDB database.